Binitarianism: Roman Catholicism and Eastern Orthodoxy

 Modern binitarians strongly agree with these Eastern Orthodox statements concerning deification, as they understand them.
-However, in Eastern Orthodoxy, theosis is profoundly linked to a Trinitarian understanding of God, laying special emphasis on the Holy Spirit as containing and communicating the fullness of God, not as an intermediary, but as God indeed.
-In Eastern Orthodoxy especially, to deny that the Holy Spirit eternally proceeds from the Father alone but rather from both the Father and the Son, as the filioque states, is seen as tending toward binitarian monotheism, or worse, bitheism.
-The Roman Church accepted and urged adoption of the filioque, which formed the theological rationale for the schism with the Eastern Orthodox in 1054.
-The Orthodox urge that these filioque statements must be rejected because the theological understanding of the Spirit is directly attached to consequent notions of what the unity of God is, the unity of the gift of God in giving his Son and His Spirit, and thus what "salvation" means and by what principle it is lived out.
-In addition, the Orthodox view of theosis only allows humans to be united with God in his "energies", but never with God's "essence", as God remains completely transcendent in His essence.
+However, in Eastern Orthodoxy, theosis is profoundly linked to a Trinitarian understanding of God, laying special emphasis on the Holy Spirit as containing and communicating the fullness of God.
+In Eastern Orthodox theology, to deny that the Holy Spirit eternally proceeds from the Father alone and to instead assert procession from both the Father and the Son, as the filioque states, is seen as compromising the Monarchy of the Father and risking a subordination of the Holy Spirit.
+The Roman Church accepted and urged adoption of the filioque, which formed a key theological rationale for the Great Schism with the Eastern Orthodox in 1054.
+The Orthodox urge that filioque statements must be rejected because the theological understanding of the Spirit is directly attached to consequent notions of what the unity of God is and what salvation means.
+In addition, the Orthodox view of theosis only allows humans to be united with God in his "energies" (his communicable, uncreated operations), but never with God's "essence" (his unknowable, transcendent being).

-Binitarians look forward to their hope of being deified, and deny that the trinitarian or Chalcedonian doctrines uniquely assert anything necessary to a godly faith, along with Mormons.
-Nevertheless, as they do not see the strict monotheism or the trinitarianism of Eastern Orthodoxy as contributing anything essential and necessary, these binitarians see themselves as closer to the Eastern Orthodox than to "theosis" as found in Western (Augustinian) Christianity, or the Mormon views of deification, as they understand these doctrines.
+Some binitarians look forward to their hope of being deified and deny that the trinitarian or Chalcedonian doctrines uniquely assert anything necessary to a godly faith.
+Nevertheless, as they do not see the strict monotheism or the trinitarianism of Eastern Orthodoxy as contributing anything essential, these binitarians see themselves as closer to the Eastern Orthodox view than to the concepts of sanctification or divinization found in Western (Augustinian) Christianity, or the Mormon views of deification, as they understand these doctrines.

 The Oriental Orthodox position is the same as the Eastern Orthodox position; however, they do not accept the wording of the Chalcedonian Creed.